Lorentzian polynomials and the incidence geometry of tropical linear spaces: Tropical linear incidence geometry

-Recall that for the poset $\cQ(U_{n,n})$, submodularity is equivalent to modularity.
-Therefore, one disproves the modularity of $\cQ(U_{n,n})$ by producing a matroid $M$ with two elementary quotients $Q_1$ and $Q_2$ such that $Q_1$ and $Q_2$ do not have a common elementary quotient.
-The following is such an example negating the submodularity of $\cQ(U_{8,8})$. \begin{ex} Let $V_8^-$ be a rank-4 matroid on $[8]$ whose 4-element circuits are $1234,3456,1256$, and $3478$.
+Recall that for the poset $\Qt(U_{n,n})$, upper semimodularity is equivalent to modularity, so one disproves the upper semimodularity of $\Qt(U_{n,n})$ by producing a matroid $M$ with two elementary quotients $Q_1$ and $Q_2$ such that $Q_1$ and $Q_2$ do not have a common elementary quotient.
+The following is such an example. \begin{ex} Let $V_8^-$ be a rank-4 matroid on $[8]$ whose 4-element circuits are $1234,3456,1256$, and $3478$.
 The notation suggests that it is a relaxation of the V\'{a}mos matroid $V_8$.
 The upward closure of $\{127,568,3478\}$ in $\cLL(V_8^-)$ and the upward closure of $\{12,34,56\}$ are both modular cuts.
 Let $Q_1$ and $Q_2$ be the elementary quotients of $V_8^-$ given by these modular cuts, respectively.
 The affine diagrams of $V_8^-,Q_1$ and $Q_2$ are given in \Cref{fig:counter-ex}.
 The common flats of $Q_1$ and $Q_2$ are $\{\emptyset,7,8,127,568,3478,[8]\}$, which do not contain the lattice of flats of any rank-2 matroid on $[8]$.

 \end{ex}